mjhong0708/vasp_manager/README.md

 # vasp_manager

-Cli app for creating and submitting VASP job.
+Cli app for creating and submitting VASP job by SLURM.

 ## Installation